-- 1. Turn the Mode Selector to MONITOR.

-- 2. Press the Report Data softkey.

-- 3. Press the Transfer Mode softkey.

-- 4. Press the Report to Wi-Fi softkey.
+- Note: Enable Report ID must be enabled in System Configuration mode for the report screen to appear (See the R Series Configuration Guide).
+If Enable Report ID is set to No, then the screen will not be displayed and the report will be sent immediately. - 7.
+To send the report, press the Send Report softkey.
 The R Series is now in Wi-Fi Transfer Mode and a status text message box appears in the middle of the screen and describes the status of the file being sent.
 When the full disclosure file is transferred, the messages TRANSFER COMPLETE and Full Disclosure Was Sent are displayed.